abakins/radio_astronomy_tools/README.md

 ## solar_system
 Utilities for solar system objects.
 - uvplanetfit: A routine for fitting limb-darkened disks to visibility samples
--uvplanetfit_polarized: A routine for fitting polarized disk models to cross-polarized visibility samples
+- uvplanetfit_polarized: A routine for fitting polarized disk models to cross-polarized visibility samples
 - uvpf_to_sm: Takes the results of uvplanetfit and generates an image which can be passed to tclean's "startmodel" (polarimetric mode in progress)